Skip to content

 • Feature Coverage Limitation: If the Main User lacks access to specific application features, those features will not be tested for authorization vulnerabilities, even if Other Users have access to them.

-• Bidirectional Testing Requirement: For scenarios requiring bidirectional authorization validation (Use Case 3: Asymmetric Permission Testing), two separate scan profiles must be configured with reversed Main User assignments.
+• Bidirectional Testing Requirement: For scenarios requiring bidirectional authorization validation (Privilege Escalation with Asymmetric Permissions), two separate scan profiles must be configured with reversed Main User assignments to test both attack directions.

 • Multiple User Consolidation: Multiple users can be configured in a single scan profile when all users should be tested for their ability to access the Main User's data.
-This is efficient for scenarios where multiple roles or tenants must be validated against a single privileged account.
+This is efficient for Tenant Isolation scenarios where multiple tenants must be validated against a single privileged account.

 Configuration Approaches

-Escape provides three configuration strategies for Tenant Isolation testing, each suited to different levels of specificity and customization requirements.
-All configurations are supported in both API DAST and WebApp DAST modes.
+Escape provides three configuration strategies for multi-user access control testing, each suited to different levels of specificity and customization requirements.
+All configurations are supported in both API Testing and WebApp Testing modes and apply to both Tenant Isolation and Privilege Escalation testing scenarios.

 Approach 1: Natural Language Rule Generation (AI-Assisted)

-Escape's AI-powered configuration system enables tenant isolation rules to be defined through natural language descriptions.
-An LLM analyzes the provided description and generates appropriate detection logic tailored to the specified use case.
+Escape's AI-powered configuration system enables access control rules to be defined through natural language descriptions.
+An LLM analyzes the provided description and generates appropriate detection logic tailored to the specified use case, whether testing Tenant Isolation or Privilege Escalation.

 security_tests: